rajeshecb70/one2n-sre-bootcamp/milestone-04/README.md

   ```

   ```
-  # Target to stop all services
+  # Target to clean some files.
-  make stop
+  make clean
   ```

   ```
-  # Target to clean the temporary files.
+  # Target to clean-full the temporary files.
-  make full_clean
+  make clean-full
   ```

 ### 5. Expectations